acerbilab/bads/README.md

 - *Star* the BADS repository on GitHub;
 - [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about BADS and other projects I am involved with;
-- Tell me about your model-fitting problem and your experience with BADS (positive or negative) at <luigi.acerbi@nyu.edu> (putting  'BADS' in the subject of the email).
+- Tell me about your model-fitting problem and your experience with BADS (positive or negative) at <luigi.acerbi@helsinki.fi> (putting  'BADS' in the subject of the email).

 ### License